- Consumers have rights under the Australian Consumer Law when they buy a mobile phone service.

 What the ACCC can't do

 - We don’t resolve individual disputes about mobile phone service providers - the Telecommunications Industry Ombudsman does.

 - We don’t give legal advice for individual complaints.

-If a product or service you buy fails to meet a consumer guarantee, you have the right to ask for a repair, replacement or refund under the Australian Consumer Law.
+If a product or service you buy fails to meet a consumer guarantee, you have the right to ask for a repair, replacement, refund or cancel under the Australian Consumer Law.
 The remedy you're entitled to will depend on whether the issue is major or minor.

 You can seek compensation for damages and loss you suffer due to a problem with a product or service if the supplier could have reasonably foreseen the problem.
-This is in addition to your repair, replacement or refund rights.
+This is in addition to your repair, replacement, refund or cancel rights.